akramarenkov/breaker/README.md

 ## Purpose

-Library that allows you to break goroutine and wait it completion
+Library that provides to break goroutine and wait it completion

 ## Usage